 May 12, 2022

-News outlets report that investigators subpoenaed NARA for access to the classified documents retrieved from Mar-a-Lago.
-The subpoena, which is part of the process to allow investigators to take possession of the documents from the NARA, is the first public indication of the Justice Department using a grand jury in its investigation.
+News outlets report that investigators subpoenaed NARA for access to the classified documents they retrieved from Mar-a-Lago.
+The subpoena is the first public indication of the Justice Department using a grand jury in its investigation.

 June 2, 2022

-According to a lawsuit the former President later filed, Trump invites FBI officials to come to Mar-a-Lago to retrieve the subpoenaed materials.
+As part of the effort to comply with the subpoena, Corcoran searches a Mar-a-Lago storage room and finds 38 classified documents.
+According to a lawsuit that the former president later filed, Trump invites FBI officials to come to Mar-a-Lago to retrieve the subpoenaed materials.

 June 3, 2022

-Four investigators, including a top Justice Department counterintelligence official, visit Mar-a-Lago seeking more information about classified material that had been taken to Florida.
-The four investigators meet with Trump’s attorneys and look around the basement room where the documents are being stored.
+Federal investigators, including a top Justice Department counterintelligence official, visit Mar-a-Lago to deal with the subpoena for remaining classified documents.
+The investigators meet with Trump’s attorneys, including Corcoran, and look around the basement storage room where the documents were stored.
 Trump briefly stops by the meeting to say hello to the officials, but he does not answer any questions.
-During the meeting, the federal officials deal with the grand jury subpoena for some of the sensitive national security documents on the premises, and they take away the subpoenaed documents.
-At some point later in June, a Trump lawyer sends a letter to the Justice Department inaccurately asserting that there aren’t any more classified documents at Mar-a-Lago.
+Corcoran hands over the 38 classified documents that he found.
+Trump lawyer Christina Bobb signs a sworn affidavit inaccurately asserting that there aren’t any more classified documents at Mar-a-Lago.

 June 8, 2022